udemyDevops/CI-CD-with-Jenkins/Build-triggers/readme.md

     > Minute --> 0 to 59; Hour --> 0 to 23 DOM --> day of month (1 to 31); Month --> 0 to 12; DOW --> Day of week (0 to 7 where o & 7 are Sunday)

+* Now to test the trigger by adding a sample text file and commit to repo which should trigger the job
 > We can see 'Git Polling Log' added to the pipeline dashboard